bbc/wraith/README.md

 ## Output

 After each screenshot is captured, the compare task will run, this will output a diff.png and a data.txt.
 The data.txt for each file will show the number of pixels that have changed.
 There is a main data.txt which is in the root of the output folder that will combine all of these values to easier view all the pixel changes.

+## Gallery

+A gallery is available to view each of the images and the respective diff images located in the shots folder once all the images have been compared.

 ## Contributing